M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Method

-After top-down BEV generation, we adopt a bottom-up manner for multi-modality fusion, as shown in Figure~\ref{fig:overview}.
-For each scale, we first concatenate the two feature maps from different modalities and then apply the channel-wise attention~\cite{hu2018squeeze} for single-scale fusion to process the merged feature map.
-In this way, multi-scale BEV feature maps from two modalities are fused into a single pyramid.
-Afterward, we leverage the feature fusion strategy in \cite{chen2022persformer} to merge the multi-scale fused feature maps together, obtaining a single fused BEV feature map.
+We employ a bottom-up fusion approach to integrate the multi-modality features from the camera and LiDAR streams, as demonstrated in~\Cref{fig:overview}.
+For each scale, we begin by concatenating the two feature maps obtained from different modalities.
+Subsequently, we apply the channel-wise attention~\cite{hu2018squeeze} for single-scale fusion, enhancing the combined feature representation.
+Afterward, we aggregate multi-scale cross-modal features from bottom to up, culminating in a single fused BEV feature map.
+This integrated feature map serves as the foundation for our final predictions.